w3c/wai-media-guide/planning.md

 For videos, captions enable people who are Deaf or hard of hearing to see the visual content and read the captions at the same time.

-Transcripts are required to provide access to people who are Deaf-blind and use braille.
+Transcripts are needed to provide access to people who are Deaf-blind and use braille.
 (Also, transcripts have several [additional benefits](/design-develop/media/#additional-benefits) to all users.)

 ## Project Management